Insire/MvvmScarletToolkit/README.md

 - finalize basic FileSystemBrowser
 - improve documentation
 - improve readme with screenshots of properly working features
-- setup CI with appveyor
+- improve setup CI with appveyor
 - add a nice icon for this lib
 - add Contribution guidelines